Essay / Strategy

 3. Compute Net Incremental Benefit: Subtract the Total Cost of Ownership (TCO) and switching costs.

-Consider a Rubikn client selling energy-efficient industrial lighting.
-If the client’s product saves $10,000/year while the NBA saves $8,000/year, the Differential Value is $2,000/year.
+If your product saves $10,000/year while the NBA saves $8,000/year, the Differential Value is $2,000/year.
 If the switching cost is $5,000, the Payback Period is exactly 2.5 years.
-This level of economic rigor allows sales to sell "financial outcomes" rather than "efficiency," providing the commercial insight needed to move the deal forward.
+This level of economic rigor allows sales to sell “financial outcomes” rather than “efficiency.”

 Most marketing operations are trapped in a “Now Obsession,” competing for the 5% of buyers who are “in-market.”
 This creates a “Red Ocean” of high Customer Acquisition Costs (CAC).
 High-growth engines instead target the 95% who are currently “out-of-market” but will eventually enter the Window of Dissatisfaction.

 This window is the phase after a Trigger Event (e.g., a service failure, an executive hire, or a price hike) but before a formal search begins.
-To identify these triggers, the organization must perform a Won Sales Analysis.
-Do not ask why you lost; analyze your last 20 wins and ask: "What happened in your business the day before you decided to search for a solution?"
+To identify these triggers, perform a Won Sales Analysis: analyze your last 20 wins and ask: “What happened in your business the day before you decided to search for a solution?”

-By identifying these "Flux Triggers," the GTM Engineer can build Signal-Based Selling workflows that reach the prospect before they define their RFP requirements.
-This is particularly vital in Dark Social—the private Slack or WhatsApp channels where the 95% conduct research.
-Reaching them first makes you the "Emotional Favorite" with a 74% higher likelihood of winning the deal.
+By identifying “Flux Triggers,” the GTM Engineer can build signal-based workflows that reach the prospect before they define their RFP requirements.
+Reaching them first in Dark Social makes you the “Emotional Favorite” with a 74% higher likelihood of winning the deal.

 Forcing a single “Request a Demo” CTA on every visitor creates a binary “click or bounce” scenario.
 A modern GTM engine uses a Menu-of-Options CTA Framework to facilitate Self-Segmentation, giving visitors agency over their journey.